ianhuet/ianhuet.github.io/20230719_blind-spots.md

 Earlier this year I visited Arizona on holiday.
 It was a wonderful opportunity to catch up with far away family and to experience an entirely new part of the world.
 While it was a great trip it also presented some unexpected obstacles.
 Reflecting on these has been a welcome reminder to consider the broader, potential impact of system development decisions.

 To complete booking the flights involved speaking to customer support on 3 separate occasions due to obstacles presented online.
-When I got state side, not having normal mobile phone access[^1] caused all sorts of challenges: recovering our lost luggage[^2], ordering food in a restaurant[^3], communicating with our AirBnb host[^4], trying to use Skype to make calls[^5].
+When I got state side, not having normal mobile phone access[^1] caused all sorts of challenges: recovering lost luggage[^2], ordering food in a restaurant[^3], communicating with the AirBnb host[^4], trying to use Skype to make calls[^5].
 Integrated, computerised business systems were the common thread through all of these challenges.

 ### What is a business system?